-Your ACB must be calculated separately for each series of securities that you own in each Fund.
+Your ACB must be calculated separately for each series of securities that you own in each Fund and must be calculated in Canadian dollars.
 The total ACB of your securities of a particular series of a Fund is generally equal to:

-the total of all amounts you paid to purchase those securities, including any sales charges paid by you at the time of purchase, plus plus the total amount of all your distributions reinvested in securities of the series, less the return of capital component of distributions on that series, less less

-• the ACB of any securities of another series of the same Fund that were switched on a tax-deferred basis into securities of the particular series,
+the total of all amounts you paid to purchase those securities, plus the ACB of any securities of another series and/or the fund that were switched on a tax-deferred basis into securities of the particular series, plus o the amount of any reinvested distributions on that series, less o the return of capital component of distributions on that series, less the ACB of any securities of other series that were switched on a tax-deferred basis into securities of another series and/or the fund.

-• the ACB of any securities of other series that were switched on a taxdeferred basis into securities of another series of the same Fund.
+less

-• the ACB of any of your securities of that series that have been redeemed.
+o the ACB of any of your securities of that series that have been redeemed.

-The ACB of a single security is the total ACB divided by the number of securities.
+The ACB of a single security is the average of the total ACB.
 Where you switch between series and/or purchase options of the same Fund, the cost of the new securities acquired on the switch will generally be equal to the ACB of the previously owned securities switched for those new securities.